 We are very privileged to work with the Blue Paw Trust (BPT) which was set up in 2003 to provide free or low cost spay/neuter programs and other services based on population control efforts towards eradication of rabies from Sri Lanka.
 Subsequent to the Tsunami of December 2004 the fear of rabies outbreaks spread throughout the affected coastal areas and BPT – in collaboration with WSPA – operated two mobile veterinary clinics to sterilize and vaccinate dogs in these regions.

 Due to the success of these projects, in 2007 WSPA invited the BPT to carry out a landmark 5 year dog population management and rabies control program within the city of Colombo under the ICAM coalition guidelines.
-Between 2007 – 2012, 6 veterinary surgeons and 3 animal control operatives plus 1 community liaison officer made up the field team under the supervision of Dr Nalinika Obeyesekere.
+From 2007, 6 veterinary surgeons and 3 animal control operatives plus 1 community liaison officer made up the field team under the supervision of Dr Nalinika Obeyesekere.

 The Main BPT ‘s Colombo project with WSPA ended successfully.
 But they decided to continue with student training which is aimed at continuing the rabies control programme plus the sterilizing of the animal population as a follow up of the previous project in the Colombo Suburbs in under serviced communities.
 This project work partly funded by the money paid by the students to supplement the deficit in public funding, plus any donations received along the way to assist with this work.
 BPT are actively looking for outside sponsorship for this programme.